-HR Strategic Planning: How to Chart the Course of HR’s Role in Your Organization
+Strategic Human Resources Management: Charting the Course of HR’s Role in Your Organization

-There was a study done in 2015 at the University of Michigan looking at what impact HR competency has on business performance.
+In 2015 the University of Michigan published results of a study that looked at what impact HR competency has on business performance.
 They did the study repeatedly over the course of about 16 years, and this is what they found:

 If HR really wants to impact the business, they have to show strategic contribution.

 There are six key areas where HR can contribute to the overall strategic business plan, but rarely does.